M-L-P/grub2-ventoy-vdisk/README.md

 <h1 align="center">theme-ventoy</h1>

 A theme of Ventoy,<br/>
-A solution to adaptation to some common series of resolutions,<br/>
+A solution to adaptation to some common series of resolutions.
-Better than such thing without tensile elasticity.

 ## 💻️Preview👀